Knowit-Experience-MarTech/ga4-documentation-administration-solution/README.md

 At the time of writing, GA4 doesn't have annotations, so this solution is trying to fill the blanks for that.
 ![Annotations](Google-Sheet/images/google-sheet-annotations.png)

-The reason for adding Annotations to this Sheet, is that if you create/delete a Conversion Event, Dimension or Metric - this may affect your data, and should therefore be documented.
+The reason for adding Annotations to this Sheet, is that if you create/delete a Conversion Event, Dimension or Metric - this may affect your data and should therefore be documented.
 Other things that may affect your data are changes made in **Google Tag Manager**.
 To simplify this, you can download **GA4 Change History** for the property to the Sheet as annotations.
 The same goes with GTM, you can download **GTM Container Versions** as Annotations.

 Annotations can also be added manually in the Sheet.

 ### GA4 Change History
 **GA4 Account** and **Property** must have been selected in the **Settings** Sheet.
 In the Settings Sheet there is also **Annotation Settings**.
 Here you can select if the email of the user that made a change to something in the property should be written to the Sheet.